ScroogeKZ/Keremet/replit.md

 - **Repository Pattern**: Implemented in `server/storage.ts` for managing users and shipment order CRUD operations, including filtering.
 - **UI/UX Decisions**:
     - Modern, minimalist design with a focus on clear visual hierarchy, ample white space, and consistent spacing.
-    - Professional color scheme using blue gradients and gray backgrounds, eliminating emojis and excessive color.
+    - Professional color scheme using blue gradients and gray backgrounds, completely emoji-free interface for corporate use.
     - Unified top navigation menu across all admin pages with active highlighting.
     - Responsive design applied consistently across all interfaces (desktop and mobile).
     - Enhanced statistics cards with gradients and subtle hover effects.